mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4.
 Get data for your form

+----[mla, mlb, mlu, mco, mlc, mpe]----

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get document types

-If your country has more than one type of document, this field will be mandatory.
+Document type is one of the mandatory fields.
 Use the document list to fill out your data.

 When you call the next function, MercadoPago.js will automatically fill out the available options, including the _select_ type element with `id = docType` in the form: